drewherron/metric-trainer/README.md

 - `all` - Practice all categories
 - `help` - Show detailed help menu
 - `stats` - View persistent statistics by category
+- `reference` - View conversion formulas
 - `quit` - Exit the program

-Or you can combine letters to practice multiple categories (e.g. `ab` for distance and temperature).
+Or you can combine letters to practice multiple categories (e.g., `ab` for distance and temperature).

+To reset the statistics, just delete the `.metric_trainer_stats` file and restart the program.

 ## Building